Helping millions of people navigate the world of technology.

 How To Fix Windows Clipboard Not Working On Windows 10 1

-Step 4: But in the off-chance that System doesn’t contain any key other than the default key, as was the case with me, you’d have to add the values yourself.
+Step 4: But on the off-chance that the System doesn’t contain any key other than the default key, you’d have to add the values yourself.
+To add them, click on the space in the Registry window and select New.
+Next, select the DWORD (32-bit) value.

 How To Fix Windows Clipboard Not Working On Windows 10 4